chinedudara/p2p-wallet/README.md

 ### **Deposit Feature:**

 The deposit feature is how users are able to fund their account (wallet) with digital assets (the `money` or `value` of the system).
-This feature handles the integration with payment providers (like Paystack) to convert users assets in monetary value to the form used within our system.
+This feature handles the integration with payment providers (like Paystack or Stripe) to convert users assets in monetary value to the form used within our system.

 ### **Transfer Feature:**